Transforming Customer Experience in Hospitality: A Leadership Approach

 3. Measure What Matters

 Track guest satisfaction, employee engagement, and operational metrics to keep your finger on the pulse.
 What gets measured gets managed, and visible metrics give teams a clear scoreboard of progress.
-Use these insights as you tour your locations to focus where attention is most needed based on feedback.
+Use these insights as you tour your locations to focus on where attention is most needed based on feedback.

 4. Celebrate Wins